 2. How many differently coloured flowers have you seen?

-I saw so many different coloured flowers.
+I have seen a variety of different coloured flowers.

 3. Write their colours.